 Verification Document Submission Deadlines

-*Please submit the required documents well before the listed deadline to ensure you can be awarded the maximum aid for which you are eligible.
-If you submit the required documentation after the listed deadline, your eligibility may be limited or you may be ineligible for financial aid.
+*Please submit the required documents well before the suggested deadline to ensure you can be awarded the maximum aid for which you are eligible.
+If you submit the required documentation after the suggested deadline, your eligibility may be limited or you may be ineligible for financial aid.

 The Department of Education can select you for verification or request additional documentation at any time; including after you have received financial aid.
 If you are selected for verification or asked to submit additional documents after receiving financial aid, we will notify you of the documentation required.
 Until such documentation is received, and the data are determined to match your FAFSA, any federal grants you may have received (e.g., Pell Grant) will be pulled from your student account with Student Business Services.
 If you do not submit the requested documentation by the appropriate deadline (see Verification Deadlines above), you will become ineligible for any future pending financial aid disbursements as well as federal grant and TEXAS Grant funds you have already received.